ioerger/transit2/src/pytransit/doc/source/transit_overview.rst

 TA dinucleotide sites, whereas Tn5 is capable of inserting more broadly at any coordinate in the genome.

-**1/3/2023:** Previously (in Transit versions up through 3.2.7), we had a few statistical methods that were customized for analyzing Tn5 datasets.
-These have been temporarily disabled during the transition to Transit 4.0.
-We will be adding back in the Tn5 analysis methods soon... (in a future release, like 4.1)
+**1/3/2023:** Previously (in Transit1 versions up through 3.2.7), we
+had a few statistical methods that were customized for analyzing Tn5 datasets.
+These have been temporarily disabled during the transition to Transit2.
+We will be adding back in the Tn5 analysis methods soon... (in a future release)

 Results and Post-Processing